Success Coach with student

 Schedule appointment with Alan

-Hometown: Rural Nicollet, Minnesota
+Hometown: Rural Nicollet, MN

-Favorite quote: “It takes time to live.
+Favorite Quote: “It takes time to live.
 Like any work of art, life needs to be thought about.” - Albert Camus